Developers' corner

 Note

-By default, Python AppImages are not isolated from the user space, nor from Python specific environment variables, the like PYTHONPATH.
-Depending on your use case, this can be problematic.
+By default, Python AppImages are not isolated from user space or Python-specific environment variables such as PYTHONPATH.
+Depending on your use case, this can cause problems.

 Advanced packaging

-In more complex cases, e.g. if your application relies on external C libraries not bundled with the Python runtime, then the simple packaging scheme described previously will fail.
-Indeed, this falls out of the scope of python-appimage, whose main purpose it to relocate an existing Python install.
-In this case, you might rather refer to the initial AppImage Packaging Guide, and use alternative tools like linuxdeploy.
+In more complex cases, for example if your application relies on external C libraries that are not bundled with the Python runtime, the simple packaging scheme described previously will not work.
+This falls outside the scope of python-appimage, which is primarily intended for relocating an existing Python installation.
+In this case, you may wish to refer to the initial AppImage Packaging Guide, and use alternative tools such as linuxdeploy.

 Tip

-In some cases, a simple workaround to missing external libraries can be to fetch portable versions of those from a Manylinux distro, and to bundle them under AppDir/usr/lib.
-You might also need to edit their dynamic section, e.g. using patchelf, which is installed by python-appimage.
+In some cases, a simple workaround for missing external libraries is to download portable versions of them from a Manylinux distribution and bundle them in AppDir/usr/lib.
+You may also need to edit the dynamic section using patchelf, which is installed by python-appimage.

 C extension modules

-If your application relies on C extension modules, they need to be compiled on a Manylinux distro in order to be portable.
-In addition, their dependencies need to be bundled as well.
-In this case, you might better start by building a binary wheel of your package, using tools like Auditwheel which can automate some parts of the packaging process.
-Note that auditwheel is already installed on the Manylinux Docker images.
+If your application relies on C extension modules, these must be compiled on a Manylinux distribution in order to be portable.
+Their dependencies also need to be bundled.
+In this case, it would be better to start by building a binary wheel of your package using tools like Auditwheel, which can automate some parts of the packaging process.
+Please note that auditwheel is already installed on the Manylinux Docker images.

-Once you have built a binary wheel of your package, it can be used with python-appimage in order to package your application as an AppImage.
+Once you have built a binary wheel of your package, you can use it with python-appimage to package your application as an AppImage.